 2016-10-09T19:56:51,174 - WARN [dispatcher-event-loop-5:Logging$class@70] - Removing executor 1 with no recent heartbeats: 160532 ms exceeds timeout 120000 ms 2016-10-09T19:56:51,175 - ERROR [dispatcher-event-loop-5:Logging$class@74] - Lost executor 1 on ip-10-44-188-82.ec2.internal: Executor heartbeat timed out after 160532 ms 2016-10-09T19:56:51,178 - WARN [dispatcher-event-loop-5:Logging$class@70] - Lost task 22.0 in stage 1.0 (TID 166, ip-10-44-188-82.ec2.internal): ExecutorLostFailure (executor 1 exited caused by one of the running tasks) Reason: Executor heartbeat timed out after 160532 ms

 This is most likely due to an OOM in the executor JVM (preventing it from maintaining the heartbeat with the application driver).
-However, we’ve seen cases where tasks fail, but the job still completes, so you’ll need to wait it out to see if the job recovers.
+However, we have seen cases where tasks fail, but the job still completes, so you will need to wait it out to see if the job recovers.